Guidance: Treatment and care towards the end of life

 - advanced, progressive, incurable conditions

-- if they are at risk of dying from a sudden acute crisis in their condition
+- existing conditions if they are at risk of dying from a sudden acute crisis in their condition

 - life-threatening acute conditions caused by sudden catastrophic events.